 Nearly every song on this list probably had live recorded drums, so you’re starting from a disadvantage when sequencing them from MIDI.
 One way to mitigate that is to make little timing and velocity tweaks to the rhythm, especially in the swung rhythm.
 It takes time to do this, but it will get you much closer to the sound of a real drum kit.
 We just released Virtual Drummer DEEP to help you nail your neo soul drums, and we’ll reference it throughout this article in some of the areas where we think it will help, particularly for helping you to master the rhythm and production styles unique to neo soul.
 DEEP has a 30 day free trial, and it’s a great tool to practice writing drum grooves (plus it’s faster and more flexible than loops or conventional sample libraries).

-The core beat
+Building the core beat

 There are too many styles of drum groove in neo soul to count, but in nearly all of them the snare hits on beats 2 and 4, using either a standard center head strike or cross stick (both are very common).
 The kick, however, varies wildly from song to song, including: on beats 1 and 3; on beat 1 only; on beat 1; the ‘and’ of 2 and the ‘and’ of 3; never on the beat, but sometimes on the ‘and’; and the list goes on.
 The placement of the kick is simply something you have to experiment with.
 Start by placing the snare hits on beats 2 and 4 and the kick on beat 1, and then drag extra kick notes around on the piano roll in your DAW until you find something that clicks for you.